NirantK/nirantk.github.io/content/now.md

 # What I’m doing now

-Work: After a 2+ years stint building multi-lingual online ML systems (in the Chat Automation/Conversational AI space) at [Verloop](https://verloop.io) - I'm now a free agent and on a career break/sabbatical.
-Given the COVID situtation
+Work: After almost 6 months of Machine Learning consulting/career break, I've moved to a role away from the data science field.
+I’m now working as a Software Engineer at [Sundial.so](https://www.sundial.so/).
 ---
-Last Updated in May 2021 from Bengaluru, India
+Last Updated in December 2021 from Bengaluru, India

 The concept of now page is from [Derek Sivers](https://sivers.org/nowff)